 The only downside to renting a car is that you won’t need it when you arrive in Dubrovnik and Split.
 In fact, both areas have “Old Towns” that are extremely walkable, and in some areas, cars are prohibited.
 In addition, parking garages/lots around the city can be challenging to find and expensive.

-So, if you are just visiting Dubrovnik and Split, I recommend skipping the rental car and going with private transportation, which brings us to our next section!
+So, if you are just visiting Dubrovnik, Split and Hvar, I recommend skipping the rental car and going with private transportation, which brings us to our next section!

 Booking Private Transportation

 The last option for getting between between Split and Dubrovnik is booking a private transportation service.
-While this is normally the most expensive option, it’s also the most convenient and stress-free way to experience this 7 Day Croatia itinerary.
+While this is normally the most expensive option, it’s also the most convenient and stress-free way to travel between these cities.

 As mentioned above, once you arrive in Split and Dubrovnik, you won’t need your own car, so this option is the best of both worlds.
 In addition, you don’t have to worry about driving after a long flight or navigating roads in a foreign country.